Supreme Knowledge Foundation Group of Institutions

 Supreme Knowledge Foundation Group of Institutions, formerly Sir J. C. Bose School of Engineering, is an engineering college situated at Mankundu in Hooghly, West Bengal, India.
 The college is affiliated to the Maulana Abul Kalam Azad University of Technology (MAKAUT).
 It was established in 2009 by the Supreme Knowledge Foundation (SKF).
-The college is 34 kilometers from Kolkata city and 30 minutes journey from Kolkata International Airport.
+The college is 34 kilometers from Kolkata city and 30 minutes journey from Netaji Subhash Chandra Bose International Airport (Kolkata International Airport).

 Campus

-The college campus is adjacent to Mankundu rail station.
+The college campus is adjacent to Mankundu railway station (Howrah-Bandel line).
 The campus has access to National Highway-2.
 The 10.4 acres campus is embraced with greenery.